Steven D. Zansberg

 Steve was a partner at the highly regarded First Amendment boutique law firm Levine Sullivan Koch & Schulz, which merged with Ballard Spahr in October 2017.
 He launched his solo practice in January 2021.

-Obtained a Writ of Review from California's Supreme Court directing the Court of Appeal immediately to address the merits of an open records dispute brought by an investigative reporter against the California Public Utilities Commission.
-The Court rejected PUC's claim that records requesters must wait for months or years, exhausting internal admistrative appeals, before having access to the courts.
+Obtained a published precedential ruling from the California Court of Appeal holding that the California Public Utilities Commission must comply with the strict statutory deadline for responding to public records act requests.
+The Court rejected PUC's claim that records requesters must wait for months or years, exhausting internal administrative appeals, before having access to the courts.

-Obtained dismissal under Colorado's anti-SLAPP Act, of a defamation lawsuit brought by anti-abortion activists against a book author for labeling their campaign to discredit Planned Parenthood "fake news" that delibertately misrepresented the actual facts.
-The court held the challenged publications were substantially true and therefore could not serve as the basis for a libel claim.
+Obtained dismissal under Colorado's anti-SLAPP Act, of a defamation lawsuit brought by anti-abortion activists against a book author for labeling their campaign to discredit Planned Parenthood "fake news."
+The court held the challenged publications were substantially true.

 Successfully defended the Denver Post and KUSA-TV in a libel suit brought by a convicted felon who disputed the details of a press release from the District Attorney's Office announcing the jury's verdict.
 Colorado's Court of Appeals upheld the dismissal under the "fair report privilege."

-Successfully defended Westword weekly newspaper in a defamation action brought by the former head of Emergency Medicine at Denver’s Children’s Hospital.
-The plaintiff claimed that Westword defamed him in two articles that reported a woman’s allegations that he had harassed her six years earlier.
-The court held that because the newspaper accurately reported the woman’s allegations, the challenged articles were substantially true.
+Successfully defended the weekly newspaper Westword in a defamation action brought by the former head of Emergency Medicine at Denver’s Children’s Hospital.
+The court held that the challenged articles were substantially true.

 Successfully defended the operator of an online news publication, Examiner.com, in obtaining dismissal, under California’s anti-SLAPP statute, of libel claims brought by Hollywood celebrity Andrew Keegan.
-The court held that Keegan could not show that the news report at issue, which discussed a government raid on his new age church, was published with actual malice.
+The court held that Keegan could not show that the news report at issue was published with actual malice.

-Successfully defended Clarity Media Group in obtaining an appellate decision affirming summary judgment on 75 copyright infringement claims brought by two photography licensing agencies.
+Obtained an appellate decision affirming summary judgment for Clarity Media Group on 75 copyright infringement claims brought by two photography licensing agencies.
 The claims were premised on celebrity photos posted to the Examiner.com website by paid third-party contributors.
-Finding that the photos had been “stored at the direction of users” of the website, the Tenth Circuit held Clarity was immune from all copyright infringement claims under the Digital Millennium Copyright Act.

 Successfully defended The Discovery Channel in a suit arising from an episode of the documentary TV program Homicide Hunter, which depicted the plaintiff’s involvement in a gang-related altercation that resulted in a 14-year-old’s death.
 The trial court dismissed all of the plaintiff’s defamation, emotional distress, and invasion of privacy claims, finding that the program was substantially true.